GraceAKelly/Grace-Kelly-Repository/README.md

 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 Exercise 5: openfile.py
 Reads the Iris data set in and prints the petal length, petal width, sepal length and sepal width with the decimal places aligned and a space between the columns.
-This is achived using the [split function]and [formatting output]
+This is achived using the [split function](https://docs.python.org/2/library/string.html)and [formatting output](https://docs.python.org/3.4/library/string.html)

 Exercise 6: factorial.py
 Function called factorial() returns the factorial of a single integer input.
 The factorial of a number is that number multiplied by all of the positive numbers less than it.
 Within the script the values 5, 7, and 10 are tested.
-Differnt methods of calcuating factorial in Python is tested by importing the [reduce and mul functions](https://docs.python.org/2/library/functions.html#reduce)
+Different methods of calcuating factorial in Python is tested by importing the [reduce and mul functions](https://docs.python.org/2/library/functions.html#reduce)

 Additonal Practice Problems:
 Multiplesof35.py is [Project Euler Problem 1](https://projecteuler.net/problem=1) to find the sum of all the multiples of 3 or 5 below 1000.
 Output is 233169.